jenaalsup/palette-party/README.md

+# Palette Party 🎨

-Created with Next.js, TailwindCSS, and Firebase.
+Web application that allows users to create, save, and manage color palettes.
+Built with Next.js, TailwindCSS, and Firebase.